 Serving as a search committee chair or member for another unit in the college or university.

-l
+Meets Expectations:

+The minimum expectations for service include the following activities.
+A faculty member who fails to meet minimum expectation for service within the school will likely not meet expectations even if some higher-level service activities are present.

+Effective service on school committees

-Sof Dance CVPA faculty and faculty council
+Regular attendance at School of Dance and CVPA faculty and faculty council meetings

-Regular participation in School of Dance, and/or the College of Visual and Performing Arts.
+Regular participation in recruitment activities for the School of Dance, and/or the College of Visual and Performing Arts.
 Dance faculty may be assigned Dance program entry auditions, Spartan Showcase, or Destination UNCG service.
 In addition to organized recruitment activities, faculty are encouraged to participate in formal and informal recruitment.

 Other Meets Expectations activities may also include:

+Membership in a professional organization

 Development of new courses or curricula in the dance program

+Below Expectations:

+A faculty member in this category has not met the minimum expectations as described above.
 Faculty whose service does not meet expectations will meet with the Director of the School of Dance to develop a plan to meet expectations.

 Post Tenure Review (PTR)